Automating-GIS-processes/CSC18/source/lessons/L3/overview.rst

 Learning goals
 --------------

-After this weeks' lesson you should be able to:
+After this lesson you should be able to:

  - Do geocoding, i.e. converting addresses into Points (and vice versa)
  - Conduct a Point in Polygon queries